Skip to main content

 View Answer:

 Interview Response: The central concept of memory management in JavaScript is reachability.
-Simply put, "reachable" means values that are accessible or usable somehow and are guaranteed to get stored in memory.
+Simply put, "reachable" means values that are accessible or usable somehow and are guaranteed to be stored in memory.

 Concerning JavaScript memory management.
 What is a GC root?